What Is SLD?

 Specific learning disability causes

-Specific learning disabilities are primarily brain-based disorders due to atypical brain development15.
-Genetics plays a large role in neurodevelopmental disorders such as learning disabilities16.
+Specific learning disabilities are primarily brain-based disorders due to atypical brain development.15

 SLD can also be acquired after birth due to traumatic brain injury17 caused by incidences such as car accidents or falls.